burgil/supe-project-creator/README.md

 ## Overview - What is Supe Project Creator?

 Supe Project Creator is a simple tool designed to help you build modern web applications quickly and efficiently.
-It generates project templates using **TypeScript**, **HTML**, and **CSS**, with included **hot reloading** for a seamless development workflow.
+It generates project templates boilerplate using **TypeScript**, **HTML**, and **CSS**, with included **hot reloading** for a seamless development workflow.
 But there's a catch - the generated project has no dependencies, a fresh start.
 All the source code that runs the project will be waiting for you in the generated project folder, no strings attached.
 It's as simple as you can get.

 [JSR](https://jsr.io/@supeprojects/supe-project-creator) - [Source Code](https://github.com/burgil/supe-project-creator) - [Known Issues](https://github.com/burgil/supe-project-creator/issues) - [Docs/Wiki](https://github.com/burgil/supe-project-creator/wiki)

-For a bit of technical detail: how it does all of that is thanks to the built-in TypeScript compilers in the new runtimes.
+**For a bit of technical detail:** how it does all of that is thanks to the built-in TypeScript compilers in the new runtimes.
 To avoid downloading dependencies, it uses `bunx` (an `npx` alternative) to fetch packages like `http-server`, `nodemon`, and `esbuild`.

 > [!NOTE]
 > The created project is client-only.
 You are welcome to combine Supe Project Creator with any other server framework, such as Express.JS, FastAPI, Cloudflare Workers, etc.

 The tool comes with a **built-in web server**, making it easy to test and deploy your projects locally or in production.
 One of the standout features is a pre-configured **AI DEMO** that showcases object detection in images, demonstrating the integration of machine learning in web apps.